-I will be in Montreal, Paris, Santa Fe, and Los Angeles this winter and spring.
+I will be in Coimbra, Paris, Beijing, and Nanjing this year.
 Please use the contact form to schedule a lecture, or if you'd like details.
-(Updated February 6, 2016.)
+(Updated April 5, 2016.)

 I am still lecturing and teaching, but I am no longer writing books of art history: here's why.
 Latest texts on this site: the book Why Are Our Pictures Puzzles?; the book How to Use Your Eyes; and an essay on the complicity between torture and formal analysis.
 (There is also a website with reviews of contemporary piano music.)